1988 San Diego Chargers season: Week 15: vs. Pittsburgh Steelers

 Gill Byrd and Gary Anderson carried San Diego to victory over the Steelers.
 Redden was stuffed for no gain on fourth down late in the opening quarter, but the Chargers scored touchdowns on their next two possessions.
 The first scoring drive covered 85 yards in just seven plays.
 Anderson broke off a 36-yard run up the middle, Malone found Holland for 45 yards on 3rd and 13, and Darren Flutie caught a six-yard touchdown pass.
 Malone was 4 of 4 for 32 yards on the next drive, and scored himself on 3rd and goal from the one.
 Pittsburgh drove inside the Charger 10 shortly before halftime, but a trick play backfired when wide receiver Louis Lipps attempted a pass that Byrd intercepted in the end zone.

-The Steelers also breeched Charger territory on their first two drives of the 3rd quarter, but were stopped by Byrd's second interception and Glenn's fumble recovery.
+The Steelers also breached Charger territory on their first two drives of the 3rd quarter, but were stopped by Byrd's second interception and Glenn's fumble recovery.
 Anderson's 24-yard carry helped set up a DeLine field goal on the opening play of the final quarter, before Pittsburgh responded with back to back touchdown drives, Bubby Brister passing for one score and rushing for the other.
 Another DeLine kick made it 20–14 with 62 seconds to play.
 Brister led his team as far as the Charger 49, from where his final pass was knocked away by Byrd as time expired.

 Anderson had 26 carries for 170 yards, and San Diego committed no turnovers for the only time in 1988.